 RSF-5 Asset Exploration History

-Block RSF-5, operated by Eni Myanmar, is located some 20 miles southeast of the Mann field where MPRL E&P has been providing production enhancement services to MOGE for 20 years.
+Block RSF-5, initially operated by Eni Myanmar, is located some 35 km southeast of the Mann field where MPRL E&P has been providing production enhancement services to MOGE for 25 years.

-Block RSF-5 is located in the onshore central Myanmar region, approximately 500 km north of Yangon and some 20 miles to the southeast of Mann field.
+Block RSF-5 is located in the onshore central Myanmar region, approximately 400 km north of Yangon.
 The block lies mainly over agricultural land with a few forested and scrubby areas.
 The block is bounded by the Ayeyarwady River to the west and is readily accessible via roads from the city of Magway.
-A total of 14 wells have been drilled over the structure, including six during the pre-World War II period.
+A total of 16 wells have been drilled over the structure, including six during the pre-World War II period.
 A petroleum system is apparent in the block as suggested by well BOC-1, drilled to test the Ondwe surface structure in 1919 and which tested minor amounts of gas from the upper Miocene Obogon formation.
+Two deep wells were abandoned in 1956-1958 with very strong gas shows in overpressured sandstones of the Oligocene Okhmintaung formation.

 Shell acquired a 59-km regional seismic line across the Ondwe structure in 1990.
 Subsequently, RSF-5 was operated by Exspan during the period of 1997-2002.
-Exspan drilled Ondwe NW-1 only to find gas shows.
+Exspan drilled Ondwe NW-1 and tested a weak gas flow, yet not fluctuating, in the same Okhmintaung sandstones as in the deep wells of the late 1950’s.

-Eni Myanmar completed drilling operations of its first exploration well “Shwe Nan Htike-1” on 13 May 2020.
-The well, spudded on 30 December 2019, was temporarily plugged & abandoned after wet gas shows, pending the results of further studies before potential re-entry.
+After having acquired some 480 km2 of 3D seismic in 2018, Eni Myanmar completed drilling operations of its first exploration well “Shwe Nan Htike-1” on 13 May 2020.
+The well, spudded on 30 December 2019, reached total depth at 3,564 m in Oligocene Lower Padaung tight sandstones showing gas.
+The well was temporarily plugged & abandoned after sampling wet gas, again in the same Okhmintaung sandstones as above mentioned, pending the results of further studies before potential re-entry.

-Upon withdrawal of Eni Myanmar effective 30 July 2022, MPEP will continue integrating data and studies, as well as assess the feasibility of drilling another well.
+Upon withdrawal of Eni Myanmar effective 30 July 2022, MPEP is integrating data and carrying out studies, to assess the feasibility of drilling another well.

 The Ondwe Structure is located in the southernmost part of a hydrocarbon proven structural trend that extends along the Lepando, Yenangyat, Chauk, Yenangyaung fields.
-The Ondwe structure is a NW-SE 32-km long full dip closure dissected by normal faults.
-Hydrocarbon bearing sands are mainly from the Miocene Obogon and Kyaukkok formations, by contrast with the production from Mann field, derived from both Miocene (Kyaukkok and Pyawbwe) and Oligocene (Okhmintaung and Padaung) formations.
+The Ondwe structure is a NW-SE 58-km2 dip closure (four times the area of the Mann field) dissected by normal faults.
+Hydrocarbon bearing sands are mainly from the Miocene Okhmintaung and potentially Padaung sandstones, by contrast with the production from Mann field, derived from both Miocene (Kyaukkok and Pyawbwe) and Oligocene (Okhmintaung and Padaung) formations.

 Key Facts